Onyx-Protocol/Onyx/docs/protocol/specifications/ca-api.md

 TBD: to create `confidential_issuance_spec` we need to generate an issuance key, and to support multisig we need to set up a threshold key (ChainTS).
 For now we'll only support either non-confidential issuance, or same-issuer assets with transient issuance keys (generated randomly per-issuance).

-### Upgrading to confidential assets

-All assets are being encrypted by default.
-Existing unspent outputs are spent first and upgraded to confidential assets automatically using a combination of `Retirement` and `Upgrade` entries inserted by Chain Core automatically in case spending is done to the outputs with version 2 (confidential).

-Legacy receivers are detected by using `output_version` which defaults to 1.

-If the receiver specifies `output_version=1` (or that field is missing), existing unspent output with version 1 is not upgraded: the change is set to another output 1 (non-confidential).
-This is done intentionally in order to preserve compatibility with not-yet-upgraded counterparty nodes.
-As soon as the nodes are upgraded and issue receivers with `output_version=2`, non-confidential unspent output start being upgraded in the following payments.

-If there is no version 1 unspent outputs, the payment cannot succeed.
-The recipient needs to upgrade, or the current Core needs to swap the version 2 unspent with the issuer or any other node that holds corresponding asset on a version 1 output.

-TBD: maybe allow creating v1 receivers explicitly to be compatible with older counterparties?

 ### Creating disclosure